JohnEarnest/Octo/docs/Manual.md

 	save v0
 	init # va will be set to 5 instead of 2.

+The behavior of `:unpack` and `:next` could also be obtained in a more general case using macros- see below.

 You can also specify an address at which subsequent instructions should be compiled by using `:org` followed by an address.
-The use of this operative is very brittle, so it should be avoided unless absolutely necessary.
+The use of this directive is very brittle, so it should be avoided unless absolutely necessary.

 Metaprogramming
 ---------------